mozilla/dxr/docs/source/getting-started.rst

 By building your project with clang and under the control of :program:`dxr-index.py`, DXR gets a chance to interpose a custom compiler plugin that emits analysis data.
-We then process that into an index.
+It then processes that into an index.

-If you have a non-C++ project and simply want a text index, the ``build_command`` can be set to :file:`/bin/true` or some other do-nothing command.
+If you have a non-C++ project and simply want to index it as text, the ``build_command`` can be set to :file:`/bin/true` or some other do-nothing command.

-The location of the config file doesn't matter; the usual place is adjacent to your source directory.

 Though you shouldn't need any of them yet, further config directives are described in :doc:`configuration`.